Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Taxonomy of Community Values

-\textit{Personal Preferences} and \textit{Spam/Reposts/Bots} were more frequently mentioned by participants in a negative context. \textit{Personal Preferences} for different types of content are perhaps the most difficult to generalize as they are so specific to the topic of a given community, \eg ``[/r/MapPorn should] stop encouraging basic shit like antique or hand-drawn maps.''
-On the other hand, \textit{Spam/Reposts/Bots} are fairly univerisally disliked, and manifest more similiarly in different communities.
-However, the exact nature of reposts and repeated content can vary somewhat from subreddit to subreddit, \eg ``I wish users [of /r/Askreddit] would quit asking the same questions over and over just to get more karma\footnote{Karma is reddit's name for points gathered through the receipt of upvotes.}.''
+Idea units regarding \textit{Education/Entertainment} and \textit{Spam/Reposts/Bots} tend to be more consistent from subreddit to subreddit.
+In general, content that is educational or entertaining is especially \new{liked}, \eg ``/r/knitting teaches me new stitches and patterns'', while \textit{Spam/Reposts/Bots} are fairly universally disliked, and manifest more similarly in different communities.
+However, the exact nature of reposts and repeated content can vary somewhat from subreddit to subreddit, \eg ``I wish users [of /r/Askreddit] would quit asking the same questions over and over just to get karma\footnote{Karma is reddit's name for points gathered through the receipt of upvotes.}.''